nxp-mcuxpresso/nxp-vee-imxrt1170-evk/README.md

 * The VEE core, the MicroJVM, and some tools.

 ## Build and run applications using the MicroEJ SDK IDE

 Two example VEE applications are provided with this release.

 Application `SimpleGFX` displays three moving rectangles using the [MicroUI API](https://docs.microej.com/en/latest/ApplicationDeveloperGuide/UI/MicroUI/index.html#section-app-microui).
 The coordinates of the rectangles are calculated in C native functions.

 Application `AnimatedMascot` draws an animated [Android Vectordrawable](https://developer.android.com/develop/ui/views/graphics/vector-drawable-resources) image.
-It uses the i.MX RT1170's GCNanoLite-V as an accelerator.
+It uses the RT1170's GCNanoLite-V as an accelerator.

 ### Build and run the applications in simulation mode
 To run applications in simulation mode, right-click on the apps project and select `Run As -> MicroEJ Application`:

 ![Run As MicroEJ Application](Documentation/pictures/RT1170/sdk_run_as_microej_app.png)

 The IDE will prompt which application should be built: either `SimpleGFX` or `AnimatedMascot`: